 You Might Use These Portfolio Selector Tools

-Check out the Personal Portfolio Recommendation Tool with Tangerine Investments.
+Check out the Personal Portfolio Recommendation Tool with Tangerine.
 There you will input details on your risk tolerance level, your objective and your time horizon.

 You can find that tool on this page.
 Then click on Tangerine Portfolio Selector.